jvc56/MineGCG/README.md

 <h5>ERROR: disconnected play detected</h5>
 This error appears when a play is made that does not connect to other tiles on the board.

+<h5>ERROR: both players have the same name</h5>
+This error appears when both players have the exact same name.
+In this case the program cannot distinguish who is making which plays.

+<h5>ERROR: no lexicon found for game ...</h5>
+This error appears when the game is not tagged with a lexicon or the game uses an unrecognized lexicon, such as THTWL85.

 <br/><br/>The errors above are relatively common and well-tested.
-If you encounter any of these errors, it probably means that the GCG file of the game is somehow malformed.
+If you encounter any of these errors, it probably means that the GCG file of the game is somehow malformed or tagged incorrectly.
 To correct these errors, update the game on <a href='https://cross-tables.com'>cross-tables.com</a> and then message me so I can delete the outdated game that is cached in the database.<br/><br/>

 Currently, the only warning is for notes that start before moves.
 If you see this warning no action is needed.
 More warnings might be added in the future.<br/><br/>